lakshaydahiya67/projectmanagement/ENV_DOCS.md

 1. **Never hardcode environment variables in your code**.
 Always use the `.env` file or environment variables.
 2. **Ensure your `.env` files are in `.gitignore`** to prevent committing sensitive information.
 3. **Regularly rotate secrets** like JWT signing keys, especially after developer offboarding.
 4. Never commit your `.env` files to version control.
-The `abc.txt` files should be committed instead as templates.
+The `env-example` files should be committed instead as templates.
 5. Consider using a secret management service for production environments.